thehunmonkgroup/coding-guidelines/python.md

+# PYTHON CODING RULES

+For any code written in Python, you MUST obey the following rules when writing new code, or editing/refactoring existing code:

 1. Always encapsulate the core functionality of the script into a class.

 2. Use type hints consistently throughout the code -- if any type hints in existing code are wrong or missing, fix them.